gofynd/fdk-client-swift/documentation/PLATFORM.md

 List of bulk Inventory upload jobs.
-See `BulkInventoryGetSchema` for details
+See `BulkRequestGetSchema` for details

-Schema: `BulkInventoryGet`
+Schema: `BulkRequestGet`